seanbreckenridge/raspi-backup/README.md

 ### Run

 Run `findpi-ip` to make sure the pi is discoverable.
-Modify `config` if necessary.
+Modify `configure` if necessary.
 Modify the `.txt` files to backup what you want to backup.

 `./backup`